 The National Institute on Drug Abuse points out that willpower and good intentions alone are rarely enough to help someone overcome an addiction.
-Professional help almost always necessary for long-term recovery.7
+Professional help almost always necessary for long-term recovery.12

 Drug or alcohol dependence is characterized by withdrawal symptoms that set in as your brain’s way of telling you that neurotransmitter activity has changed to the point where the brain now operates more normally when a substance is present than when it’s not.
 Withdrawal symptoms that set in upon quitting the use of a substance indicate that physical dependence has developed.

-Aside from increasing the risk of developing a substance use disorder, abusing drugs and alcohol can have devastating consequences for college students.
+Aside from increasing the risk of developing a substance use disorder, college drug use can have devastating consequences for students.

 Problems with Academic Performance